scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 Note that since typically a document contains only a small fraction of the total number of terms in the corpus, the columns of the term-document matrix are sparse.
-The method known as Latent Semantic Analysis (LSA) constructs a low-rank approximation :math:`C_k` of rank at most :math:`k` of :math:`C`.
+The method known as Latent Semantic Analysis (LSA) [Dee90]_ constructs a low-rank approximation :math:`C_k` of rank at most :math:`k` of :math:`C`.
 The value of :math:`k`, also known as the *latent dimension*, is a design parameter typically chosen to be in the low hundreds.
 This low-rank representation induces a projection onto a :math:`k`-dimensional space.
 The similarity between the vector representation of the documents is now computed after projecting the vectors onto this subspace.
 One advantage of LSA is that it deals with the problems of *synonymy*, where different words have the same meaning, and *polysemy*, where one word has different meanings.

-Using the SVD of the term-document matrix :math:`C=U\Sigma V^T`, the :math:`k`-rank approximation of :math:`C` is given by
+Using the Singular Value Decomposition (SVD) of the term-document matrix :math:`C=U\Sigma V^T`, the :math:`k`-rank approximation of :math:`C` is given by

 .. math::

-   C_k = U \Sigma_k V^T,
+   C_k = U_k \Sigma_k V_k^T,

-where :math:`\Sigma_k` is formed by replacing with zeros the :math:`r-k` smallest singular values of :math:`\Sigma`, and :math:`r` is the rank of :math:`C`.
+where :math:`U_k`, :math:`\Sigma_k`, and :math:`V_k` are the matrices formed by the :math:`k` first columns of :math:`U`, :math:`\Sigma`, and :math:`V`,
+respectively.
 The :math:`\operatorname{tf-idf}` representation of a document :math:`q` is projected onto the :math:`k`-dimensional subspace as

 .. math::